-Patients undergoing testing will be considered a person under investigation (PUI).
-Providers should give the Person Under Investigation Guidance (Spanish) to all patients undergoing testing and ensure patients are aware that they are expected to stay in isolation until results are back and longer if they are positive.
-Submitters will receive results and should inform patients of result.
-If the result is positive, further isolation may be required in coordination with the local health department.
+Clinicians should review and provide the Person Under Investigation Guidance (Spanish) to all patients undergoing testing and should establish a clear plan with patients to inform them of their results.
+If the result is positive, further public health actions including isolation and contact tracing may be required in coordination with the local health department.